AldoMoreno13/WHSTechNotes/journal.md

 harmful: AI can also be a bad thin to people becos wat if AI gets conches and starts to take over the Earth.
 # october 28, 2024
 the inpact on the election prosses using computer science and technology was a very usfol thin in tudays sosiede because ther can be sum people that can rig the the election prosses
+# November 4, 2024
+It is inportant to protect your personal information wen publishing sumthing on line because ther culd be people thst want your information to steal, rob, or stalk you.
+Ther is a way you can secure your information you share on platforms and one of the methots you can yous is by blocking other people that feel like ther stalking you or dont post sumthin that is way to personal for you.
+For me, I have never bin in social medi that much and never posted sumthing personal about me.
+Working with others while still protecting your privacy can be dificult to do becaus you cant reale trust the person you're working with.